dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/MergeDataFromFile.md

 ## Examples   {#Examples}

-This section presents a couple simple examples.
+This section presents a few simple examples.

-The [Importing Data Usage Examples](tutorials_ingest_importexamples1.html) topic contains a more extensive set of examples.
+The [Importing Flat Files](bestpractices_ingest_import.html) topic contains a more extensive set of examples.

 ### Example 1: Updating our doc examples player data